 Is Working Remotely from a Cruise Ship bad for mental health?

-While the idea of being able to work from anywhere in the world sounds appealing, it may also be stressful.
+While the idea of being able to work from anywhere in the world sounds appealing, it may also be stressful and will not always prevent burnout.
 Imagine having to solely complete work while everyone around you is having fun?

 There is a massive temptation to join in with the fun which could potentially cause stress later on with you rushing through work, creating anxiety and the extra pressure that you don’t need.
 One way around this is to look at the ship’s schedule and find more quiet places to work.
 Out of sight, out of mind.

 So if you’re thinking about working remotely from a cruise ship, be sure to take into account the potential mental health risks.
-It’s important to stay connected with friends and family, and to make time for yourself, even when you’re on the go but while doing this, be mindful of managing your day to prevent unwanted stress.
+It’s important to stay connected with friends and family, and to make time for yourself, even when you’re on the go but while doing this, be mindful of managing your day to prevent unwanted stress for when you arrive at your exotic destination, whether thats Australia or Thailand.

 So, is working from a cruise ship possible?